Borrow fishing poles for catch-and-release fishing at the Harlem Meer.

 Catch-and-release fishing at the Harlem Meer has become a favorite community pastime in Central Park.
 Some of the fish living in the Meer include largemouth bass, pumpkinseed sunfish, bluegill sunfish, carp, and chain pickerel.

 The Conservancy has fishing poles for Park visitors to borrow available at the Charles A. Dana Discovery Center, located on the north shore of the Meer.
-Picture ID is required; instructions and bait (corn kernels) are provided with poles.
+Instructions and bait (corn kernels) are provided with poles.
+To make group reservations, please fill out this Dana Center Group Reservation Request form.

 - Participants 16 and older must have a valid NYS fishing license.